 Erasmo “Doc” Riojas (August 1931 – ), PA, was born in Dolores, Texas.
-Nearly 30 years of medical experience in the military and as a registered nurse preceded Mr. Riojas’s decision to become a physician assistant.
+Twenty-two years of medical experience in the US Navy and as a Registered Nurse preceded Mr. Riojas’s decision to become a physician assistant.

 After retiring from the Navy, Mr. Riojas went to work as a respiratory technician at Norfolk Hospital in Virginia.
-While working in Virginia, he decided to return to his home state of Texas to become a licensed nurse.
-Mr. Riojas received his Associate Degree in Nursing from El Centro College in Dallas, Texas, in 1972.
-After practicing as a RN, it was later suggested that Mr. Riojas become a physician assistant to better utilize his military and medical training and experience.
-He graduated from the University of Texas School of Allied Health Sciences with a Bachelor of Science in Physician Assistant Studies in 1977.
+While working in Virginia, he decided to return to his home state of Texas to enroll and graduate with an Associate Degree in Nursing (Registered Nurse) from El Centro College in Dallas, Texas, in 1972.
+The year after he graduated (1972), he worked as a RN in all of the intensive care units at Baylor Medical Center, Dallas, TX.
+The attending Cardiovascular Thoracic surgeons suggested that Mr. Riojas apply to the physician assistant program at the University of Texas School of Allied Health Sciences to better utilize his military and medical training and experience.
+He graduated from there with a Bachelor of Science in Physician Assistant Studies in 1977.

-Mr. Riojas completed his PA surgical rotation with two cardiovascular and thoracic surgeons at the Baylor Medical Center and later went to work with them, focusing on thoracic surgery.
-After two and a half years as a surgical PA, Mr. Riojas decided to attend medical school.
-In 1985, Mr. Riojas graduated at the top of his class from the Autonomous University of Tamaulipas in Tampico, Mexico.
+Mr. Riojas completed his PA surgical rotation with the same two cardiovascular and thoracic surgeons at the Baylor Medical Center and later went to work with them, focusing on thoracic surgery.
+After two and a half years as a surgical PA, Mr. Riojas was encouraged to apply to a medical school.
+He immigrated to Mexico and in 1985, Mr. Riojas graduated at the top of his class from the Autonomous University of Tamaulipas in Tampico, Mexico.

-Mr. Riojas is retired and resides in Monterrey, Mexico.
+Mr. Riojas is retired and resides in Pearland, TX.

-Acknowledgments: This biography was written by the PA History Society.
+Acknowledgments: This biography was written by the PA History Society with assistance from Mr. Riojas.
+The biography was originally written in 2011 and updated in December of 2018.
 All photographs are courtesy of Erasmo Riojas.